piotrwitek/typesafe-actions/README.md

 #### Using createReducer API with type-free syntax

-We can prevent a lot of boilerplate code and type errors using this powerfull and completely typesafe API.
+We can prevent a lot of boilerplate code and type errors using this powerful and completely typesafe API.

 Using handleAction chain API:
 ```ts